WISE Fund Application Process

 How much funding is available?

-With the support of Sport Canada, Canadian Women & Sport awards 30 grants valued at $2,500 each!
+This year, with the support of Sport Canada, Canadian Women & Sport will be awarding 45 grants valued at $2,500 each!

 When can I apply?